If you equate stability balls with core work only, you’re selling them (and your fitness results) short.

 5. Dead Bug

 We’d be remiss not to include one core-specific exercise.
-After all, stability balls have a reputation for a reason.
-And while equipment-free dead bugs train both the six-pack-looking abs and deep-lying core muscles like crazy, adding in a stability ball is a great way to turn up the burn.
+After all, exercise balls have a reputation for a reason.
+And while equipment-free dead bugs train both the six-pack-looking abs and deep-lying core muscles like crazy, adding in a yoga ball is a great way to turn up the burn.

 How to: Lie flat on your back on the floor with your arms and legs extended straight up toward the ceiling, bracing a stability ball between your arms and legs.
 Tilt your pelvis to press your low back into the floor, and brace your core to maintain this back position throughout the entire exercise (a).
 Lower one arm and the opposite leg toward the floor as low as you can while keeping a flat-back position and keeping the ball in place (b).
 Pause, then squeeze your abs to raise your arm and leg back to start (c).
 Repeat on the opposite side (d).
 Continue alternating.